postsharp/Metalama.Documentation/conceptual/Aspects/ide/building-ide-interactions.md

 The benefits of building custom IDE interactions for your architecture and your team are:

 * **Fewer keystrokes**.
 Developers have to type less.
 * **Fewer documentation lookups**.
 A code fix provides implicit implementation guidance.
-Developers' don't need to look at documentation to know how to fix the custom warning or error your aspect reported to their code.
+Developers don't need to look at the documentation to know how to fix the custom warning or error your aspect reported to their code.
 * **Improve team alignment**.
 By providing live templates for those implementation scenarios that occur most often, you are encouraging the team to follow common development patterns.
 The resulting code base will be more consistent.
 * **Higher developers' productivity**.
 By providing your development team with custom code fixes and refactorings you will enhance their productivity.